What are G-Shocks good for, and what aren’t they good for? With over 330 variants to choose from, what is the best Gshock anyway?

 Suffice to say, the Rangeman is a “hand’s down” top contender if you’re looking for the best G-Shock.

-Beware: Skip the newest generation of the Rangeman.
+Beware: Skip the newest generation of the Rangeman(affiliate link).
 It offers GPS and Bluetooth connectivity but it costs 3x more, the battery life is shortened and you still need your smartphone handy to view the GPS points on a map…something your smartphone already does natively.